ishovkun/kde-run-or-raise/README.md

 '''

 ## Install
-This should probably work.
-Haven't tested yet.
+This should probably work when installing from scratch.
 '''
+kpackagetool6 -t KWin/Script --install .
+'''
+If you changed your script by adding new programs, run this instead:
+'''
-plasmapkg2 -t kwinscript -i .
+kpackagetool6 -t KWin/Script --upgrade .
 '''

 ## Testing
 You can test or modify the script in the interactive console